sugnanprabhu/intel-aero-docs/docs/getting-started/flying.md

     4. Prepare the remote control transmitter (see Figure 4)
         1. Install the 4 AA alkaline batteries in the transmitter.
         2. Flip all toggle switches UP or AWAY from the pilot.
-The Flight Mode switch should be set to __Manual__ (mode 0) until you arm the motors in Step 3.iv.
+The Flight Mode switch should be set to __Stabilized__ (mode 0) until you arm the motors in Step 3.iv.
         3. Turn ON the transmitter by sliding its power switch UP (located between the two gimbal sticks) The transmitter’s power LED will turn to steady orange and a two-tone “rising chirp” will be heard.

          ![Figure 4](img/guide_4.png)

+    5. Turn the drone on

 3. Prepare to Fly
     1. Perform all pre-flight safety procedures as follows: __Pre-Flight Safety Check.__ Perform this safety check before each flight of the drone (also referred to as UAV).
 Verify the following: